Prithvirajkumar/sentry-vue/README.md

 - BrowserTracing (Performance)

 ## Setup
+works with node v16.15.1

+you may need to `npm install -g serve`

 Note: This project sets the release details automatically using a combination of PACKAGE and releases (automatically computed)
 Create a .env and enter following fields.
 See .env.example for an example:
 1. VITE_APP_DSN